NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - First hit lift adjusted to not sometimes reset the combo
   - One less frame super freeze
   - Victim has other hit types
+- 5X6
-- 5X6 uses 6B attack into Z5X; has a different super freeze animation
+  - Uses 6B attack into Z5X
+  - Has a different super freeze animation
+- 6X
-- 6X hitbbox appears one frame later; one less super freeze frame
+  - Hitbbox appears one frame later
+  - One less super freeze frame

 ### OTK Naruto